 Are Ceramic Balls Brittle?

-For those customers who are new to the idea of using ceramic hybrid bearings, we often get asked if our ceramic balls are brittle.
+For those customers who are new to the idea of using ceramic ball bearings, we often get asked if our ceramic balls are brittle.
 What they are likely really asking is if they will shatter or break—like a ceramic dinner plate or coffee cup would if dropped.
-Silicon nitride is much different than the ceramic you’ll find in dishes.
+Silicon nitride is much different than the ceramic you would find in dishes.
 It is extremely hard and tough.

-Get All of Your Questions About Ceramic Hybrid Ball Bearings Answered
+Get All of Your Questions About Ceramic Ball Bearings Answered